 When do you need an EV charging cable?

-Public chargers can be divided into 2 categories, AC and DC chargers.
+Public chargers can be divided into two categories: AC and DC chargers.
 DC chargers are Level-3 fast chargers and always come with cables attached to them.
-These can charge up to 250kW and above and therefore have all the equipment required to blast at such high speeds.
+These can charge up to 250kW and above and, therefore, have all the equipment required to blast at such high speeds.

 AC chargers can charge at a maximum of 22kW utilising a 3-Pase power feed.
 These are generally referred to as destination or Level-2 chargers.
 They are much smaller than DC chargers and a lot more common.
-Many councils are installing these on the street and businesses are installing them to attract EV owners to their establishment.
+Many councils are installing these on the street, and businesses are installing them to attract EV owners to their establishments.

-Many AC destination chargers do not come equipped with a cable, they will have the charge socket and will require the EV driver to supply their own cable.
-The reason for this is 2 fold, it is cheaper to deploy and requires much less maintenance as the main wear and tear item is usually the cable.
+Many AC destination chargers are not equipped with a cable; they will have the charge socket and require the EV driver to supply their cable.
+The reason for this is twofold: it is cheaper to deploy and requires much less maintenance, as the main wear and tear item is usually the cable.

 In most cases, a cable length of 5 metres is more than sufficient.
-We do not recommend and cable length shorter than this as it may limit your charging options based on charger positioning and vehicle size.
+We do not recommend a cable length shorter than this, as it may limit your charging options based on charger positioning and vehicle size.

-In some circumstances owning a 7-metre cable can be beneficial.
-One such case may be if an EV charging spot was taken by a non-electric vehicle, you can park next to it and still utilise the charger by use of the longer 7-metre cable.
+In some circumstances, owning a 7-metre cable can be beneficial.
+One such case may be if an EV charging spot was taken by a non-electric vehicle, you can park next to it and still utilise the charger using the longer 7-metre cable.

 Are longer EV charging cables better?